 Insurance or Private Pay?

-Having health insurance doesn’t guarantee that you have coverage for a breast reduction because many companies have made it an exclusion in their policies.
+Having health insurance does not guarantee that you have coverage for a breast reduction because many companies have made it an exclusion in their policies.
 In order to determine whether or not you may be eligible for insurance coverage, your specific policy must be checked.
 Even when the benefits are offered, most all plans mandate that you meet certain specific criteria or requirements in order to obtain approval for insurance coverage for your surgery.
 Dr. Turkeltaub and his staff will assist you in trying to obtain insurance pre-authorization.

 The particular criteria that must be met do vary among the different insurance companies and even between different policies.
 Some of the more common ones include: